Adrienne is a certified dog trainer and former veterinarian assistant who partners with some of the best veterinarians worldwide.

 With no more clotting factors to rely on, dogs will start bruising and bleeding, often spontaneously.
 A dog may bleed from the nose, gums, or rectum.
 Bleeding from the lungs may cause dogs to cough.

-Blood in the urine and feces may be also seen, often in the last stages.
-Bleeding can also occur internally, causing the dog to become weak, lose appetite and have pale gums.
+Blood in the urine and feces may also be visible, often in the last stages.
+Bleeding can also occur internally, causing the dog to become weak, lose his appetite, and have pale gums.

-Seizures, nervousness, anxiety, impaired movement and paralysis may be other symptoms.
-Upon ingesting bromethalin, fluids accumulate in the brain causing neurological signs causing paralysis, muscle tremors and seizures.
+Seizures, nervousness, anxiety, impaired movement, and paralysis may be other symptoms.
+Upon ingesting bromethalin, fluids accumulate in the brain, causing neurological signs that may lead to paralysis, muscle tremors, and seizures.

-Dogs that ingest cholecalciferol-containing rodenticides will develop symptoms of the gastro-intestinal tract such as vomiting, diarrhea, loss of appetite, constipation.
+Dogs that ingest cholecalciferol-containing rodenticides will develop symptoms of the gastrointestinal tract, such as vomiting, diarrhea, loss of appetite, and/or constipation.